DNACENSolutions/dnac_ansible_workflows/workflows/sda_fabric_extranet_policy/README.md

 - Extranet Policy is supported only on the fabric sites that have a LISP Pub/Sub control plane.

-- To configure an extranet policy on a multisite fabric with SD-Access transit, ensure that all the sites have the provider VN.
+- To configure an extranet policy on a multi site fabric with SD-Access transit, ensure that all the sites have the provider VN.

 - If you configure multiple VN policies in your network, the same VN cannot be the Provider VN in more than one policy.